Thursday, April 28, 2011

 Monday, April 25, 2011

-The recipe I used for the Hot Cross Buns is from Pioneer Woman.
+Pioneer Woman.
 If you go to her site, she has great step-by-step instructions (with pics!) on how to make these.
-I followed her intructions exactly, b/c I didn't want to mess them up!
+I followed her instructions exactly, b/c I didn't want to mess them up!
 (They were for the parentals you know).
 The only changes I made were...(you know there had to be at least one) is that I used skim milk, b/c I didn't have any whole milk, and I added 1/4 t. allspice, 1/4 t. nutmeg, 1/4 t. ground cloves, in addition to the teaspoon of cinnamon called for.
 AND I added a tablespoon of lemon and orange zest.
 This is a must in my opinion.
 Oh, and I did not use raw egg white in my frosting, b/c that seemed like a bad idea (especially for my dad who has a weak immune system from his bone marrow transplant last June).
 I used 1 cup confectioner's sugar, 1/4 t. vanilla, and enough orange juice to get the right consistency.
 I think it was 2-3 T. Okay, so more than one change to the recipe!

 Saturday, April 23, 2011